skfcz/OCXReader/README.md

 <h1 align="center">OCXReader</h1>

-OCXReader is a tool to read and parse data from OCX files and export them to different formats such as STEP, SHIPXML, glTF, XCAF-XML or XCAF-XFB for visualization.
+OCXReader is a tool to read and parse data from OCX files and export them to different formats such as STEP, glTF, XCAF-XML or XCAF-XBF for visualization.

 ![ocx_model](https://user-images.githubusercontent.com/45827409/212651322-0cb6eb6e-dfb1-4203-afab-ca703fd21a08.png)